iwsllc/iwsio-forms/demo/README.md

  1. Install demo dependencies
     1. `cd demo`
     1. `npm ci`
  1. We need to link things up for the demo to work properly in dev mode using the local version of the forms package.
+(Run this from the demo directory).
-    1. `cd .. && npm run link`
+    1. `npm run link`
  1. Start the demo
     1. `cd demo`
     1. `npm start`